-Interactions creatures and dream constructs can take within a dream are bounded by dream logic and any alteration made to the dreamer as part of the dream’s theme.
+Interactions creatures and dream constructs can take within a dream are bounded by dream logic and the dream’s theme.

 Confines of Dream Logic